apaleslimghost/Boulevard/readme.md

 #### `route_`

 `route_` takes a hash of the above customisable functions as its first argument.
 Any not passed in is set to [the default](https://github.com/quarterto/Boulevard/blob/880aa2b5e3b60ba2227e764d4750b549e042f60c/src/index.js#L89-L106).

-### Return values

-Values returned from route handlers control what Boulevard does next.
-If you return `false` or `None`, control passes to the next matched handler (if any) or the 404 handler.
-If you return a `Some`, a non-`false` value, or `undefined`, it considers your handling finished, and doesn't call any more handlers.
-The value or the contents of the `Some` are returned from the router.

 Licence
 ---